What is a data ecosystem?

 These ecosystems differ from typical business-to-business models when it comes to data use, because the emphasis here is on open collaboration, rather than selling datasets for the sole benefit of one entity.

-Because of that, data ecosystems require you to adopt an ethos of decentralisation – where walls are knocked down to allow for cross-company data exchanges.
+Because of that, they require you to adopt an ethos of decentralisation – where walls are knocked down to allow for cross-company data exchanges

 When they work effectively, data ecosystems allow organisations to: